Titusville, Florida – December 18, 2013

 Today we decided to go to the Kennedy Space Center.
 We departed the condo at about 09:00.
-Most of the journey of 72 miles was on toll road 528.
-We went through five toll booths for a total charge of $5.25.
+Most of the journey of 72-miles was on toll road 528, which included five toll booths for a total charge of $5.25.
 We arrived at the Kennedy Space Center Visitor Complex at about 10:30.
 The last portion of our drive took us across the Indian River.
 We had to stop because it is a drawbridge.
-There was a sloop passing so the drawbridge was up.
+There was a sloop passing, so the drawbridge was up.

 I had purchased our $50 tickets on the internet.
-That offered the option of picking up the tickets at the will call window.
+That offered the option of picking up the tickets at the will-call window.
 That worked out without a hitch.
-While the ticket may sound expensive, there were a lot of things included in the price; a Kennedy Space Center bus tour; “Hubble 3D” at the IMAX2 theater; “Space Station 3D” at the IMAX2 theater; astronaut encounter theater; mission status live updates; exploration space, explorers wanted; and the Shuttle Launch Experience.
+While the entrance fee may sound expensive, there were a lot of things included in the price; a Kennedy Space Center bus tour; “Hubble 3D” at the IMAX2 theater; “Space Station 3D” at the IMAX2 theater; Astronaut Encounter theater; Mission Status Live Updates; Exploration Space, Explorers Wanted; and the Shuttle Launch Experience.
 We only had time to do three of those.

 We opted to do the bus tour first.
 We walked to the staging area and got right on a bus.
 As soon as it was full, the bus departed.

-From the bus window we could see the tall vehicle assembly building.
-Even though we were some five miles away, the 450 foot tall structure still appeared massive.
-As we neared the building the driver turned east on the road that passes in front of the building.
-It is at that distance that one truly gets an idea of the enormity of the building.
+From the bus window, we could see the tall vehicle assembly building.
+Even though we were some five miles away, the 450-foot tall structure still appeared massive.
+As we neared the building, the driver turned east on the road that passes in front of the building.
+It is at that distance that one genuinely gets an idea of the enormity of the building.

 The bus continued easterly toward LC-39A.
 That is the launch complex from which the space shuttles were launched.
 From there we drove in a more northerly direction toward LC-39B.
 That launch complex is being revamped and readied for future missions to the moon.

 The bus looped back to the vehicle assembly building.
-On the main road we were taken north again to the Apollo/Saturn V Center.
+On the main road, we again headed north to the Apollo/Saturn V Center.
 There we got off the bus and waited to enter the building.
-When the doors opened we went into a large open gallery.
+When the doors opened, we went into a large open gallery.
 On one wall was a painting of a vehicle on the launch pad.
 On an adjoining wall were three large screens.
-A short program was presented on the history of our space program.
+A short program presented the history of our space program.

-At the conclusion of the program another set of doors opened.
-We were ushered into an area overlooking a control center.
-We were told it was the actual control center used for the Apollo VII launch.
+After the program, another set of doors opened.
+We walked into an area overlooking a control center that was the actual control center used for the Apollo VII launch.
 This area had stadium seating.
-We sat and watched a re-enactment of the final three minutes prior to liftoff.
-It was really quite moving and exciting.
+We sat and watched a re-enactment of the final three minutes before liftoff.
+It was quite moving and exciting.

 After the re-enactment, yet another set of doors opened.
-These led into the main ,portion of the structure which houses a 363 foot, three-stage Saturn V rocket.
+These led into the central portion of the structure which houses a 363 foot, three-stage Saturn V rocket.
 The size of this machine is staggering.

 One enters the building at the engine end of the rocket.
-There are five huge rocket engines facing the viewer.
-After taking photos, one can walk the entire length under the rocket since it is lying on its side.
+Five colossal rocket engines are facing the viewer.
+After taking photos, one can walk the entire length under the missile since it is lying on its side.
 Off on either side of the rocket are exhibits, restrooms, and a cafe.
 That is where we had lunch.

 After completing the self-guided tour, one has to go through the gift shop (of course) to exit the building.
 After exiting, one boards the bus for the return trip to the visitor center.
 Part of the drive took us along the Atlantic Ocean.
-We were told the Kennedy Space Center has 43 miles of virtually untouched beach.
+The Kennedy Space Center has 43 miles of virtually untouched beach.

-Returning to the Visitor Center we were dropped off near the space shuttle Atlantis building.
+Returning to the Visitor Center, we were dropped off near the space shuttle Atlantis building.
 Upon entering, one winds along a ramp that ends at a set of doors on the second floor.
-When the doors opened we all filed into a large gallery much like the one at the Apollo/Saturn V Center.
-Thankfully at the rear of the gallery there was on long bench.
+When the doors opened, we all filed into a large gallery, much like the one at the Apollo/Saturn V Center.
+Thankfully at the rear of the gallery, there was one long bench.
 We made our way there and sat down.

 The presentation in this gallery focused on the development of the space shuttle.
 I thought it was an interesting film.
 Once it was complete, a set of doors under the screen opened.
 We filed into a large room that had screen material on every surface.
 There was no seating.

-At the end of the film the main screen raised, leaving us facing the nose of Atlantis.
-That was an awe inspiring site.
-The shuttle was suspended at an angle.
-From the second floor we could see the cockpit area and the cargo area.
-From the ground floor one could see the heat shield tiles.
+At the end of the film, the main screen raised, leaving us facing the nose of Atlantis.
+That was an awe-inspiring sight, seeing the shuttle suspended at an angle.
+From the second floor, we could see the cockpit area and the cargo area.
+From the ground floor, one could see the heat shield tiles.
 There were numerous interactive exhibits too.

 We noticed it was 14:45.
 The next IMAX movie was set to begin at 15:00.
-We made a dash to the IMAX theater.
-As we entered the theater we picked up 3D glasses.
+We dashed to the IMAX theater.
+As we entered the theater, we picked up 3D glasses.
 I must admit I had never previously seen a 3D movie.

-The movie we watched was “Space Station”.
+The movie we watched was “Space Station.”
 It was fascinating.
-The 3D effect made it all the more interesting and realistic.
+The 3D effect made it all the more exciting and realistic.

-After the movie we waited near the gift shop while Tyler and Hillary went to the Shuttle Launch Experience.
-At the conclusion of that we made our way back to the condo.
-We were tired when we got back so we opted to order Chinese food.
+After the movie, we waited near the gift shop while Tyler and Hillary went to the Shuttle Launch Experience.
+After that, we made our way back to the condo.
+We were tired when we got back, so we opted to order Chinese food.
 That topped the day off well.